andersonaddo/greasyfork-userscripts/reddit-userscripts/README.md

 https://greasyfork.org/en/scripts/470863-automatic-libreddit-quota-redirector is set up to automatically pull from this repo (using webhooks) to update.

 @match metadata updated frequently by GitHub Actions

+# Libreddit instance blacklist

+Meant to be used in conjunction with my other Reddit scripts.
+Some libreddit instances are annoyingly unreliable, giving you false 404s and 403s.
+This auto-redirects you to another instance if you land on one of these instances.